 Why do retail brands seek consistency?
 You know, consistency in the product or preparation, in the presentation, in the service standards.
 Would it not be better if we lived in a “one of a kind” world?

 Have you ever heard a customer complain, “I walked into a store and it was awful.
-The store was too clean, the products too well prepared, the service too friendly and the line too short”?
+The store was too clean, the shelves too well stocked, the service too friendly and the line too short”?
 No?
 That’s because customers come into your stores with expectations.
 They don’t expect, and don’t want, your sales staff to behave like robots, but they also don’t want to be let down.
 No one likes a messy store, unlabelled products and unfriendly staff.
 No-one likes to wait because the store is disorganized, poorly trained or badly run.
 That is precisely why retail brands seek consistency and why consistency is a floor, not a ceiling.

 Consistency is a guarantor of minimum standards.